In order to better suit your needs and expertise, we offer several ways to do your data analysis on our ressources .

 Most of our installed tools are also available through our Galaxy web portal for an easier use.

-Each user has access to a home directory (limited to 100 Gb) and to a temporary directory (/omaha initially limited to 120 Gb but extensible on request).
+Each user has access to a home directory (limited to 100 GB) and to two temporary directories (/omaha, initially limited to 120 GB but extensible on request and /scratch, limited to 250 GB).

 For scientific teams another directory named /groups is available (to access to this directory ask to your team leader).